-Although the Albanians were Moslems, all the other Balkan rebels were Christians.
+Although the Albanians were mostly Muslim, all the other Balkan rebels were mostly Christian.
 Christians started to be seen as disloyal, and so for that matter did anyone who wasn’t ethnically Turkish.

 Yet at the same time as they wished to see the Middle East catch up with the West in technical and scientific terms, they were militantly anti-Western in other respects.

 Specifically, they saw the relation between the Middle East and the West in warlike, zero-sum terms.
 The only way the Middle East could catch up was, supposedly, by fighting the Christian colonial powers and physically kicking them out.

 A resurgent and purified Turkey (itself a colonial power) was to lead a struggle directed mainly against the French, the British, and also the Russians, who had driven Turkey out of the Crimea and the Caucasus.

 Parallels have often been made between the Young Turks and the rulers of Japan between the 1860s and the 1940s.
 Both had sought to modernise their country for purposes that were in other respects still quite warlike and old-fashioned.

 There was one key difference.
 Unlike Japan, which was ethnically homogeneous and insular, Turkey was heir to a succession of cosmopolitan empires.
 Even Anatolia, the modern Turkish heartland, was full of minorities who didn’t fit into an extreme nationalist scheme.
 To repeat, what was to become of them?